Yash7104/Yash7104/README.md

 🎓 Currently studying in **Class 8** and learning how to build beautiful websites!
 💻 I love working with **HTML**, **CSS**, and **JavaScript**.
 ⚛️ Learning **React.js** to create powerful web apps.
 🧠 Always curious to learn more and improve my skills.
-📁 Check out my projects on [GitHub @Yash7104](https://github.com/Yash7104)
 🌐 See my work live: [My Portfolio](https://yash7104.github.io/Protfolio/)
 📩 Want to connect?
 Reach me at **yashindianraj12@gmail.com**